run-ai/docs/docs/Administrator/Cluster-Setup/cluster-troubleshooting.md

 ```
 kubectl get deployments -n runai
-kubectl get sts -n runai
 ```

-Check that all items (deployments and StatefulSets alike) are in a ready state (1/1)
+Check that all deployments are in a ready state (1/1)

 Run: